 Medical care may be necessary if the wound stands a high risk of tetanus.
 Tetanus may come as a result of a bacterial infection from dust, dirt, or feces.
 The patient may also require medical attention if there are scary concerns.

 It is very easy to detect lacerations from the following signs and symptoms – a noticeable wound on the skin that hurts and bleeds.
-Lacerations on the elbow, hand, or wrist may be debilitating.
+Lacerations on the elbow, hand, wrist, finger, ear, tongue, face, and thumb may be debilitating.
 However, professional medical care may not be necessary for such wounds.
 Below are examples of lacerations that require medical privacy attention:

 If you are not assured whether your laceration treatment requires medical attention or not, a wise thing to do is to consult your doctor to avoid life-threatening situations.